 Me : “Okay this is really pathetic, how can you not have more information about the dealer that placed the order and give me that information so I can contact them?
 It is getting late so I want someone from Sprint to call me tomorrow with the contact information.”

 Supervisor : “Okay sir, I have taken down your phone number and I will have someone call you tomorrow.”

 That’s how the conversation ended after 46 minutes and 19 seconds of going back and forth and left and right.
-Now, I am still waiting from someone from Sprint to contact me.
+Now, I am still waiting for someone from Sprint to contact me.
 I will update this article after I do get a call or not.
 Or if I call them back.
-I think this will ultimately result into my dad switching to Verizon and giving the finger to Sprint for good.
+I think this will ultimately result in my dad switching to Verizon and giving the finger to Sprint for good.